 Thus, FMV depends on an appraiser’s subjective decision after assessing a specific asset class.
 You can also determine this value by considering the asset’s cost to its seller.
 You can assess it through the details of similar objects that have been sold.

-You can use these four methods for Fair Market Value valuation:
+You can use these five methods for Fair Market Value valuation:

 You can evaluate the Fair Market Value of an asset based on information about its recent purchase or sales price.